 My Favourite Shops to Find Fun Gifts for Teens By Rachel Naud When Interac challenged me to shop local, it was a challenge I gladly accepted!
 Part of the reason I love living in Toronto is the array of independent shops and boutiques in every area.
 When searching for some fun gifts for teens, I certainly didn't have to travel far!
 Here are some of my favourite spots where I discovered fun finds and gift ideas.
 Yellow House Gallery & Framing This contemporary art gallery and custom framing shop in the Upper Beaches of Toronto showcases local, regional and international emerging artists and focuses on original works and limited edition prints.
 I picked up a super cool graffiti-inspired custom painting, perfect for any teen!
 (Or myself, really!)
 Tertulia This independent coffee shop is new to the Riverside area.
 Inside, the vibe is quaint and contemporary.
 I went for the gourmet chocolates and caramels but I stayed for the London Fog!
 Best in the city!
 The Nooks Located in Toronto’s East End on “The Danny,” The Nooks sells hand-crafted and curated gifts, made by local artisans.
 The perfect place to get that one-of-a-kind gift!
 I found some cool necklaces!
 Good Neighbour This funky find is a one-stop shop for everyone on your list.
 This little house turned gift emporium serves up everything from house & home and bath & body items to men’s and women’s clothing and winter accessories. iQLiving Located in the heart of Greektown, I adore the kitchen accessories and cookware in this shop, especially the Orla Kiely line.
 It’s got a retro vibe that I love!

-Teens can be the trickiest people to buy for because they can also be the pickiest!
+5 Last-Minute Christmas Gifts for Your Teen by Rachel Naud Teens can be the trickiest people to buy for because they can also be the pickiest!
 With trends, coming and going every day, finding that perfect gift can be daunting.
 But don’t worry.
 Rachel Naud, the editor of INBETWEEN magazine, has got you covered with a selection of gifts any teen would love to receive this Christmas.
 New England Patriots Toque, $27.99, nflshop.ca The perfect stocking stuffer, this New England Patriots toque will keep their heads warm this winter while letting them show their pride for their favourite team!
 2nd Edition HP Sprocket Printer, $159.99, hp.ca If your teen is into tech and loves to take selfies and photos with their friends (basically every teen out there!), you’ll win major cool parent points with this 2nd Edition HP Sprocket Printer.
 It’s about the size of a cell phone, so they can take it with them when they’re hanging out with their friends, and up to three devices can connect to one printer so they can all get in on the fun when they’re all together!
 Once connected with the app, they can have fun customizing their photos with colourful filters, frames, text and stickers!
 Afterward, they can also use the pint-size pictures to decorate their spaces or share with friends and spread some holiday cheer.
-Dermalogica Smooth Skin Favourites, $47, dermalogica.ca The teenage years is an ideal time to get into a skincare routine because it sets them up to learn how to properly care for their skin, which is especially important when they’re often going through hormonal changes that can cause acne.
+Dermalogica Smooth Skin Favourites, $47, dermalogica.ca The teenage years are an ideal time to get into a skincare routine because it sets them up to learn how to properly care for their skin, which is especially important when they’re often going through hormonal changes that can cause acne.
 And during the winter, when the weather is dry and cold, you want to really pamper your skin, which is why this Dermalogica Gift Set is great.
 It includes everything they will need to cleanse, exfoliate and hydrate their skin and give them a glowing complexion for the New Year!
 Hidden Gems Bath Bomb, $49.99, shopatshowcase.com Being a teen is stressful and taking hot baths is a great way to de-stress and more importantly unplug!
 While every teen knows about bath bombs, these Hidden Gems are extra special!
 Inside they’ll find an extra special surprise — a piece of jewelry!
 And the really fun part about it?
 The jewelry inside can be worth up to $5,000!
-E310 Explorian Series Vitamix, $419.95, vitamix.ca This gift is perfect for that athletic teen that is always up early and out the door for those early morning practices or games.
-Or
+E310 Explorian Series Vitamix, $419.95, vitamix.ca This gift is perfect for that athletic teen that is always up early and out the door

 5 Reasons Why Young Girls Should Pursue Careers in STEM fields Have you ever wanted to pursue a career in a STEM field, but thought you weren’t good enough?
 Sahana Srinivasan would most likely tell you to squash those fears and encourage you to pursue your passions.
 Born in Houston, Texas and with a thirst for the performing arts, Sahana has many talents like singing, acting, playing piano as well as drawing and writing.
 She’s been in a couple of hit movies and shorts like Space Warriors, Tied and Spin Cycle and is now the host of a Netflix show called Brainchild.
 The show explores the science behind different phenomena like social media, germs, space, dreams and even superheroes.
 Each episode features multiple experiments and lots of facts about each subject so you’re not only learning a lot, but also developing an interest to learn more about it.
 Even though Srinivasan is a performer, she realizes how young girls often hold themselves back from pursuing careers that are male-dominated, particularly STEM fields.
 She sat down with INBETWEEN to share five reasons why she thinks young girls should pursue careers in STEM fields.
 Getting Rid of the Stereotype It’s not uncommon for women to feel as though they shouldn’t be in STEM fields because they don’t belong there.
 In fact, women not only strive in these fields but also make breakthroughs.
 “Now it’s less obvious than it used to be.
 Instead of outright stating that women can’t become scientists —you'll hear mathematicians or scientists in hypothetical scenarios referred to as he instead of she” says Srinivasan.
 “Images you see in the media of scientists, doctors, and engineers are often represented by male figures.
 We need to change the misconception and show that women are just as capable, passionate, and intelligent when it comes to math, science and engineering.”
 Busting the myth There’s also a misconception that people who are more creative can’t enter STEM fields or that being creative hinders the ability to understand science, engineering or math.
 “There’s also the myth that possessing creativity and artfulness won’t help you get into STEM fields,” says Srinivasan.
 “Fields like computer science and coding rely heavily on your creative talents.
 The recent branch of STEM, STEAM, in which the A stands for “art,” emphasizes the importance of art and creativity in involvement with math and science.
 STEAM-related careers include an architect, graphic designer, sound engineer, and much more.”
 Closing the Gap Through hard work